mintforpeople/robobo-gazebo-simulator/README.md

 4. Change the IMU characteristics, position, noise level and offset.

-5. Change the initial battery level of the cradle and smartphone.
+5. Change the initial battery level of the base and smartphone.

 ```xml
 <!--Create tilt-smartphone-->